 Sit quietly and just OBSERVE your surroundings for a few minutes.
 Let all your senses open up.
 Then, when you are calm and alert, start writing.
 Write a couple of sensory images for each sense.
 Try to be as clear and specific in your observations as you can --get the details!

-Examples:

-Sound: The raspy call of the crow drifts across the field.
+Try to be as clear and specific in your observations as you canget the details!
+Examples: Sound: The raspy call of the crow drifts across the field.

 Touch: Chill morning air clings to my skin like a damp shirt.